CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

         `All ports required by Cortex Innovation are free`

         If this is the case, continue to the next section.
-Otherwise, consult the messages returned by the script, which will give details about how to modify the `Cortex.Innovation.Install.Config.json` configuration file, in the `Cortex Innovation 2022.9 - App Server Install Scripts` folder, to use different ports.
+Otherwise, consult the messages returned by the script, which will give details about how to modify the `Cortex.Innovation.Install.Config.json` configuration file, in the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder, to use different ports.
 This will be used later during installation.

         The `Cortex.Innovation.Test.PortUsage.ps1` script cannot currently re-check modified ports in the configuration file so these need to be manually checked to see that they are free.

 ## Configure Installation Script

-1. In the `Cortex Innovation 2022.9 - App Server Install Scripts` folder, locate the `Cortex.Innovation.Install.ps1` script and open it with a text editor.
+1. In the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder, locate the `Cortex.Innovation.Install.ps1` script and open it with a text editor.
 1. Choose the tab below that matches the configuration for this installation, then update the script to match, changing the parameters according to the details given below:

     {{< tabpane lang="powershell" >}}
         {{< tab header="CA Certs" >}}
 .\Cortex.Install.ps1 -ConfigFileName Cortex.Innovation.Install.Config.json `
-    -AppServicesPath "C:\Install\Cortex Innovation 2022.9 - App Services.zip" `
+    -AppServicesPath "C:\Install\Cortex Innovation {{< version >}} - App Services.zip" `
-    -BlockPackagesPath "C:\Install\Cortex Innovation 2022.9 - Block Packages.zip" `
+    -BlockPackagesPath "C:\Install\Cortex Innovation {{< version >}} - Block Packages.zip" `
     -ApiGatewayBasicAuthUserName "BasicAuthUser" `
     -ApiGatewayBasicAuthPwd "ADA9883B11BD4CDC908B8131B57944A4" `
     -CustomerName "Customer1" `